Estimating Extreme Value Index by Subsampling for Massive Datasets with Heavy-Tailed Distributions

-\csubsection{The Airline Data Analysis}
+To evaluate the performance of these two schemes in $u$ selection, we consider to generate simulated dataset from distributions t(1) and t(2).
+The whole sample size $N$ varies from $10^4$ to $ 10^5$.
+The subsample size $n$ is fixed at $n=\lfloor N^{0.5} \rfloor $.
+The number of subsamples $K$ is fixed at $K = \lfloor n^{0.4}\rfloor $ and $K = \lfloor n^{0.6}\rfloor$ respectively.
+We consider a total of 100 candidate values for $u$, with the corresponding empirical tail probabilities (based on the first subsample) are evenly distributed on the interval [0.005,0.5].
+Then we perform the two different schemes to select the optimal value of $u$.
+These lead to two different values of AML estimator.
+Figure \ref{fig:threshold} presents the RMSEs of AML estimators over 100 replications.
+As expected, \textsf{Scheme 1} outperforms \textsf{Scheme 2} by a noticeable margin.
+It is better to use \textsf{Scheme 1} for threshold selection.
+However, since \textsf{Scheme 2} only needs to go through all subsamples once, \textsf{Scheme 2} might be practically more convenient if the time budget is extremely limited.

+\csection{THE AIRLINE DATA ANALYSIS}

 To demonstrate the practical usefulness of the proposed method, we present here a real dataset analysis.
 The dataset is referred to as the airline data.
 It can be freely downloaded from the website \url{http://stat-computing.org/dataexpo/2009/}.
 Each record contains detailed information for one particular commercial flight within the USA, from 1987 and 2008.
 Specifically, a total of 29 variables are included in each record.
 Among these variables, 13 of them are continuous variables.
 However, most of these continuous variables suffer from severe missing problems.
-Only 5 of them have missing rates less than 10\%.
-They are, respectively, the \textsf{ActualElapsedTime} (actual elapsed time), \textsf{CRSElapsedTime} (scheduled elapsed time), \textsf{ArrDelay} (arrival delay), \textsf{DepDelay} (departure delay) and \textsf{Distance} variables.
-Therefore, we will only focus on these 5 variables for illustration purpose.
+Therefore, we will only focus on four continuous variables with missing rates less than 10\% for illustration purpose.
+They are, respectively, the \textsf{ActualElapsedTime} (actual elapsed time), \textsf{CRSElapsedTime} (scheduled elapsed time), \textsf{ArrDelay} (arrival delay) and \textsf{DepDelay} (departure delay) variables.
 More details about these variables can be found in the downloading website.